ZhuravlovM/AQA_Python_2023_Zhuravlov/README.md

 ### Project Structure

 The repository follows a well-organized structure to facilitate easy navigation and understanding of the project.
-- Lesson: conatins code shown and explained by the teacher during online-lesson
+- Lesson: contains code shown and explained by the teacher during lesson
-  - Homework: containts practical exercises executed by the students after each lesson
+  - Homework: containts practical exercises executed by the student after each lesson

 ### Getting Started